vecorel/extension-template/README.md

 ## Properties

-The properties in the table below can be used in these parts of fiboa documents:
+The properties in the table below can be used in these parts of Vecorel documents:

 - [ ] Collection
 - [x] Feature Properties